Ten things to ditch this New Year

 Paying a claims management firm to help administer your PPI claim, for example, is a waste of money.
 You can do it yourself and save paying out over a quarter of what you win back.
 See How to claim your PPI compensation if you need help getting started.

 The same goes for debt management companies that charge a fee.
 If you’ve got lots of debts that you need help managing, the last thing you want to do is pay for the help you get.
 There are a number of places where you can get debt advice for free.
-We have listed them in this article: Where to get free debt advice.
+We have listed them in Where to get free debt advice.

 6. Complicated finance management